 Above, Jess wears (L-R) Willandra Pants and Sculthorpe Pants in Size 1

 When we released the Sculthorpe Pants we put together a little roundup showing you comparisons of the two different pants on different bodies.

 Our Willandra Pants and our Sculthorpe Pants are both high-waisted pants, and are designed to sit a couple of inches above your belly-button.
 They both have tapered legs, but the flat front and unique side-seam of the Willandra Pants give them a whole different look!

 Above, Leila wears (L-R) Sculthorpe Pants and Willandra Pants in Size 1

 Above, Jess wears (L-R) Glebe Pants and Willandra Pants in Size 1

 Our Glebe Pants have an extra-long crotch curve which makes them our extra-high-waisted pants.
-Although we expect that 99% of makers won't need to lengthen the rise of the Willandra or Sculthorpe Pants, we'd probably eat our hats if you needed to lengthen the rise on the Glebe Pants!
-The rise on the Glebe Pants are extra high, and your waistband will be sitting much closer to your bra than it will be to your belly-button.
+Although we expect that 99% of makers won't need to lengthen the rise of the Willandra or Sculthorpe Pants, the rise on the Glebe Pants are extra high and it is very unlikely that you would need to make this higher.

 Above, Leila wears (L-R) Glebe Pants and Willandra Pants in Size 1